Blueprint for Growth

 - How many customers?

-- Buying at what frequently?
+- Buying at what frequency?

 - At what average ticket price?

-How Can Franchisors Help?
+How Can Advisors and Franchisors Help?

 Recommend a Sensible Chart of Accounts: Enable tracking of variable costs separate from fixed costs.
 This typically requires tracking different types of payroll separately.
 For example, direct labor is usually a variable cost while sales and administrative payroll is typically fixed.
 If the chart of accounts only provides one bucket for payroll, it’s difficult to assess the cost structure – that is, the true variable cost percentage and average monthly fixed costs.

 Provide Financial Education: Provide knowledge, financial skills, and tools.
 Insure they have numbers they can trust, and they know how to use financial information to make better, more profitable decisions.
-This includes a solid understanding of the many uses of breakeven analysis – an essential skill for every business owner and franchise business consultant.
+This includes a solid understanding of the many uses of breakeven analysis – an essential skill for every business owner and business consultant.
 Check out ProfitSoupOnline.com for a quick start, scalable solution to get your team on the right financial track, right now (ICFE Education Credits available).

 Benchmark Your Key Performance Indicators: Collect, analyze, and share information.
 Demonstrate what “good” (and achievable) performance looks like at various phases of unit maturity.
 Benchmark sales, productivity, and profitability metrics as well a risk, debt service and cash flow ratios.
-With these points of reference, franchisees can construct reliable plans and obtain the financing they need to succeed.
+With these points of reference, investors and franchisees can construct reliable plans and obtain the financing they need to succeed.

 Do the Math